sabbiryan/learning-angularjs-ui-router/README.md

-# angular.with.ui.router
-Use of agularjs with ui router
+# Basics of angular ui router